roylejw/BennettAmpliseq/README.md

 5. **Set `trunclenf` and `trunclenr`** based on where the quality score drops off in FastQC and on how much the reads need to overlap.
 We sequence 2 × 300 bp on a NextSeq 2000.
    - The forward and reverse reads must still overlap after truncation: `trunclenf + trunclenr` should be at least the amplicon length plus about 20 bp.
    - **16S:** skip this step.
 Truncation lengths are computed automatically from `trunc_qmin`.
-   - The templates ship with these fields **empty** (`"trunclenf": ,`).
+   - The templates start with these fields **empty** (`"trunclenf": ,`).
 That is not valid JSON, and the run will fail until you enter numbers.

    ```json
    "trunclenf": 240,